markmoxon/elite-source-code-bbc-micro-disc/README.md

 * [Building different releases of Elite](#building-different-releases-of-elite)

   * [Building the Ian Bell disc release](#building-the-ian-bell-disc-release)
   * [Building the Stairway to Hell release](#building-the-stairway-to-hell-release)
   * [Differences between the releases](#differences-between-the-releases)

+## Introduction

+This repository contains source code for Elite on the BBC Micro with a disc drive, with every single line documented and (for the most part) explained.

+You can build the fully functioning game from this source.
+Two releases are currently supported ([see below](#building-different-releases-of-elite)): the version from Ian Bell's site, and the version from the Stairway to Hell archive.

+It is a companion to the [bbcelite.com website](https://www.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
+The links above will take you to repositories for the other versions of Elite that are covered by this project.

+* If you want to browse the source and read about how Elite works under the hood, you will probably find [the website](https://www.bbcelite.com) is a better place to start than this repository.

+* If you would rather explore the source code in your favourite IDE, then the [annotated source](sources/elite-source.asm) is what you're looking for.
+It contains the exact same content as the website, so you won't be missing out (the website is generated from the source files, so they are guaranteed to be identical).
+You might also like to read the section on [Browsing the source in an IDE](#browsing-the-source-in-an-ide) for some tips.

+* If you want to build Elite from the source on a modern computer, to produce a working game disc that can be loaded into a BBC Micro or an emulator, then you want the section on [Building Elite from the source](#building-elite-from-the-source).

+My hope is that this repository and the [accompanying website](https://www.bbcelite.com) will be useful for those who want to learn more about Elite and what makes it tick.
+It is provided on an educational and non-profit basis, with the aim of helping people appreciate one of the most iconic games of the 8-bit era.

 ## Acknowledgements